eijimine/gcs-code-challenge/README.md

 - Quick and easy implementation of CRUD Api endpoints, validations, database management and testing.
 Rails has always been great for quickly creating demo apps and proof of conecpts.

 React.js / Bootstrap:
 - Easy state management which and allows for a very quick and snappy user experience along with Bootsrap which allowed me to style the front end components without having to create a css file.
+The trade-offs here are that styling is limited when using only Bootstrap without adding custom css and React files especially in the state management section can get large and messy if not separated into smaller components.

 App Design:
 - The design is pretty straight forward: On load you will see a large map os the US spanning across the screen width with pins (with comapny names) placed based on their respective coordinates